Kruhlmann/Wars-in-Line/README.md

 # Wars in Line
-Javascript game based on the original game idea by eeee:
+Javascript game based on the original game idea by elmar/seba